 Current Special Projects

-We are also working on building a Certified Colonial Teaching Garden in the open space behind Washington Park.
+We are working on building a Certified Colonial Teaching Garden in the open space behind Washington Park.
 This garden will contain flowers, fruits, herbs and vegetables which will be used to offer classes in cooking, canning and preserving.
 We also hope to add a Farm to Table dinner in the Fall as an additional fundraising event for the garden.
 Our hope is to offer additional teaching opportunities to the school students with a potting shed, rain water recycling barrels, and compost bin.
 At this stage, we are trying to get water piped into the area to aid in the future care of the plants and trees before we start building raised-bed gardens and walkways.

 We are in need of a security system as we have had some vandalism problems in the past.
 The more we invest our limited funds into the campus, the more concern we have about protecting those investments.
 The security system is a priority for the campus, but it comes with a hefty price tag.
 We are looking to raise funds for that much needed investment.